-The site is currently vacant, mostly covered in fenced grass particles of seed for grazing cattle.
+The site is currently vacant, mostly covered in fenced grass paddocks used for grazing cattle.
 Although the site appears cleared of most of the original native vegetation, it does not appear to have been developed for any other use in the past.